 playwright, creator & producer

-Sunny's transformative and inventive works have been translated into 4 languages and presented in 90 venues in 59 cities across the world.
+Sunny's transformative and inventive works have been translated into 4 languages and presented in 90 venues in over 60 cities across the world.
 His wide range of audiences have spanned international arts festivals, elderly ladies in regional theatres and queers in underground warehouses.
 Sunny was commissioned by the Playwrights Guild of Canada, PACT and ATFC to write the 2019 World Theatre Day message for Canada.
-He is a finalist for the inaugural Johanna Metcalf Performing Arts Prize (winner to be announced December 2019), and was a finalist for the K. M. Hunter Theatre Award (2018).
+He was awarded the Johanna Metcalf Performing Arts Prize 2019 ($25,000), and was a finalist for the K. M. Hunter Theatre Award (2018).

 Touring highlights: Buddies in Bad Times Theatre (Toronto), San Francisco International Arts Festival, Espace Libre (Montreal), Northern Arts & Cultural Centre (Yellowknife & Fort Smith), Brisbane Powerhouse (Australia), Nuovo Cinema Palazzo (Rome), The Basement Theatre (Brighton, UK), and three times in the USA National Queer Arts Festival.
 MEN EXPRESS THEIR FEELINGS premieres in Calgary with Downstage Theatre in Feb/March 2020.

-He recently received a Canada Council composite grant towards the development of 5 of his new works – he is the first individual to receive this grant which previously has been awarded only to companies.
+He is partway through 3 years of Canada Council composite funding towards the development and/or production of 5 of his new works – he is the first individual to receive this grant which previously has been awarded only to companies.